Mummy Makeover Surgery Cost and Procedure Information

-A Mummy Makeover generally costs between £8,000 and £15,000.
-There is no set price for a Mummy Makeover because each procedure is a combination various surgeries tailored to a patient’s individual wants and needs.
-A consultation is an opportunity for the patient to state what exactly they want to achieve from a Mummy Makeover and for the surgeon to state their recommendations.
-A fixed cost will be worked out following a consultation and that price will reflect the decisions reached between patient and surgeon.
+A mummy makeover generally costs between £10,000 and £15,000.
+There is no set price for a mummy makeover because each procedure combines various surgeries tailored to a patient’s individual wants and needs.
+A consultation is an opportunity for the patient to state what exactly they want to achieve from a mummy makeover and for the surgeon to state their recommendations.
+A fixed cost will be worked out following a consultation, and that price will reflect the decisions reached between patient and surgeon.
 Prices may differ based on:

 - The combination of surgeries selected for an individual’s procedure